Harold Bride

-After the Titanic struck an iceberg at 11:40 pm 14 April 1912, Bride and his senior colleague, Jack Phillips, were responsible for relaying CQD messages (later SOS at Captain Edward Smith's urging) to ships in the vicinity, which led to the survivors' being picked up by the RMS Carpathia.
-The men remained at their posts until the ship's power was almost completely out.
+After the Titanic struck an iceberg at 11:40 pm on 14 April 1912, Bride and his senior colleague, Jack Phillips, were responsible for relaying CQD messages to ships in the vicinity and coordinating the rescue effort which led to survivors being picked up by the RMS Carpathia.
+The pair remained at their posts until the ship's power was almost completely out.

-Bride was washed off the ship as the boat deck flooded, but managed to scramble onto the upturned lifeboat Collapsible 'B', and was rescued by the Carpathia later in the morning.
+Bride was washed off the ship as the boat deck flooded, but managed to scramble onto the upturned Collapsible Boat B, and was rescued by Carpathia later in the morning.
 Despite being injured, he helped Harold Cottam, the Carpathia's wireless operator and a personal friend of his, transmit survivor lists and personal messages from the ship.

-Early history
+Early life

 Harold Bride was born in Nunhead, London, England, in 1890 to Arthur Bride and Mary Ann Lowe.
 The youngest of five children, Bride lived with his family in Bromley.
-Between 1903-1922 the family lived in Ravensbourne Avenue, Shortlands and is commemorated with a blue plaque.
+Between 1903 and 1922 the family lived in Ravensbourne Avenue, Shortlands and is commemorated with a blue plaque.
 After primary school, Bride decided he wanted to become a wireless operator and he worked in his family's business to help pay for training.
 He completed training for the Marconi Company in July 1911.
 Working for Marconi, his first sea assignment as a wireless operator was on the SS Haverford; later he worked on the Beaverford, the LaFrance, the Lusitania, and the Anselm.